SyntheticPlayground/Synthia-TOS/README.md

 ## USAGE OF DATA

 This bot stores data pertaining to all direct interactions for features including but not limited to:

--Chatting with the bot
+- Chatting with the bot
--Generating images with the bot
+- Generating images with the bot
--Interacting with buttons created as a result of running a bot command
+- Interacting with buttons created as a result of running a bot command

 ## STORED INFORMATION